Convergence to Utility Maximization and the Indifference Hypothesis: Introduction

-Deploying new computational tools on the data collected from a total of 308 subjects, we find that: \begin{enumerate} \item Nearly twice as many subjects conformed with ordinal- (57.5\%) and expected-utility (40\%) maximization with strict preferences at the end of the experiment than at the beginning, accompanied by significant reductions in decision times. \item About a quarter and a fifth of all subjects consistently exhibited rational behaviour in these two respects \textit{throughout} their 75 decisions, with about half of them revealing at least one indifference between distinct lotteries. \item There are substantial overlaps between subjects who consistently behaved as ordinal or expected-utility maximizers and those who were potentially \textit{random}-(expected-)utility maximizers across the five rounds. \item The number of subjects violating either one or all of Transitivity, Contraction Consistency, Weak Axiom of Revealed Preference, Independence, First-Order Stochastic Dominance and Stability of Attitudes to Risk---a new condition that we introduce and test---decreases steadily over the course of the experiment, and significantly so between the first and last round. \item Deferring/avoiding behaviour is generally infrequent and stable throughout, mainly occurring at menus with increased decision difficulty, i.e., those without a stochastically dominant lottery and/or where the feasible lotteries are relatively complicated. \item Cognitive ability, particularly in verbal reasoning and letter-number sequence tasks, is positively correlated with choice consistency and with ``early-onset'' rationality. \item Subjects who deviated from rationality initially but learned to be rational by the end of the experiment were significantly more cognitive able than those who did not. \end{enumerate}
+Deploying new computational tools on data collected from 308 subjects in the UK and in Germany, we find that: \begin{enumerate} \item About a quarter and a fifth of all subjects consistently exhibited rational behaviour in these two respects \textit{throughout} their 75 decisions, with about half of them revealing at least one indifference between distinct lotteries. \item Nearly twice as many subjects conformed with ordinal- (57.5\%) and expected-utility (40\%) maximization with strict preferences at the end of the experiment than at the beginning, accompanied by significant reductions in decision times. \item The number of subjects violating either one or all of Transitivity, Contraction Consistency, Weak Axiom of Revealed Preference, Independence, First-Order Stochastic Dominance and Stability of Attitudes to Risk decreases steadily over the course of the experiment, and significantly so between the first and last round. \item Deferring/avoiding behaviour is generally infrequent and stable throughout, mainly occurring at menus with increased decision difficulty, i.e., those without a stochastically dominant lottery and/or where the feasible lotteries are relatively complicated. \item Cognitive ability, particularly in verbal reasoning, is positively correlated with choice consistency and with ``early-onset'' rationality. \item Subjects who deviated from rationality initially but complied with it by the end of the experiment were significantly more cognitive able than those who did not. \end{enumerate}

+These findings have implications for testing existing theories of choice under risk and interpreting the results of such tests, as well as for experimental design, preference elicitation, the development of new theories, and for efforts to improve real-world decision-making under risk.
+We discuss these implications in the last section.